instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 - https secure connections may impact // look into hosting in https // get a license, can do both locally and raspi
 - install ssl license https://www.thesslstore.com/knowledgebase/ssl-install/whm-ssl-installation/

+Investigation notes:
+- As determined from the codebase, robot sends the video data, but client never shares their video/audio data.
+Hence we're not able to pull up the client video/audio.
+The next step in solving this would be to get the client share this data, but that would only work in a safe HTTPS connection.
+See notes from above for details on how to set this up.

 # Oct 9 debugging:
 - Stuck, ouch!
 Cannot find a way to output client video on a robot's side.
 Watched multiple tutorials, but get lost in actual implementation in the existing codebase.
 Tutorials seem to use different/potentially updated formatting in webRTC and I don't understand how to map to our state.
 Perhaps it's time to ask for help from Jack.